Grindon, Staffordshire

-Grindon is a small village in the Staffordshire Peak District of England.
+Grindon is a small village in the Staffordshire Moorlands district of Staffordshire, England.
+Close to the Peak District.

 Geography

 Grindon is situated near the southern end of the Peak District National Park.
 It is at the top of the western edge of the limestone bank of the Manifold Valley, south of Butterton and opposite Wetton on the eastern side of the valley.
 A comparison of two views north from the village gives some indication of the bleakness of this area in winter.
 The nearer village, left of centre, is Butterton, while the far skyline is of Derbyshire.

 The river crossing between Grindon and Wetton is known as The Weags.
 The slope down to the Manifold is very steep on both sides, with several hairpin-bends on the road.
 A little downstream from The Weags is the confluence with the River Hamps, which flows from Waterhouses, and is the main tributary of the Manifold.
 Opposite this is Beeston Torr, a rock face popular with climbers.

 This section of the Manifold, and also the Hamps, runs dry for much of the year.
 The Manifold goes underground near Wetton Mill, and rises at Ilam.